top of page

 Strict data contracts assume that data consumers can only access structured, controlled data pipelines.
 But that’s not how real-world data works.

-If a data contract blocks a critical use case, users will find other ways to get the data (e.g., direct database queries, screen scraping, or shadow IT pipelines).
+• If a data contract blocks a critical use case, users will find other ways to get the data (e.g., direct database queries, screen scraping, or shadow IT pipelines).
 The concept of shadow IT or shadow BI has been a longstanding topic.

-If a contract delays a change, teams will be encouraged bypass official data sources entirely.
+• If a contract delays a change, teams will be encouraged bypass official data sources entirely.
 We see this consistently within organizations where the single source of truth in an elusive dream.

-3. Contracts Aren’t a Silver Bullet for Data Quality
+3. Contracts Don’t Automatically Improve Data Quality

 Proponents argue that data contracts improve data quality.
 But contracts alone don’t solve the real issue: data quality is an ongoing process, not a one-time agreement.